balusena/balu-ds-streamlitapp/Banglore_House_Prediction_Model/README.md

-## Begaluru House Price Forecasting
+## Bengaluru House Price Forecasting

 ## 1.Source
 -  We will first build a model using sklearn and linear regression using banglore home prices dataset from kaggle.com.